 This document shall replace the wording of Option 4 in ECE/TRANSGRRF/2016/45

-Main changes of revision 1 are shown with blue text. (editorial and typo corrections are not shown).
+Main changes proposed by OICA of revision 1 are shown with blue text. (editorial and typo corrections are not shown).
+Additional modifications by GRRF are marked in track changes

 I. Proposal